galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

     ```
 	helm install -f /path/to/values.yaml <release-name> galasa/ecosystem --wait
     ```
-    where:
+    where:<br>
     `/path/to/values.yaml` is the path to where the `values.yaml` file is downloaded and<br>
-    `<release-name>` is the name that you gave the ecosystem.<br>
+    `<release-name>` is the name that you gave the ecosystem.<br><br>
-    The ```--wait``` flag ensures that the chart installation completes before marking it as "Deployed".
-During the installation, the API pod waits for the etcd and RAS pods to initialise while the engine-controller, metrics, and resource-monitor pods wait for the API pod to initialise.
+    The ```--wait``` flag ensures that the chart installation completes before marking it as `Deployed`.
+During the installation, the API pod waits for the etcd and RAS pods to initialise while the Engine-Controller, Metrics, and Resource-Monitor pods wait for the API pod to initialise.
 1. View the status of the deployed pods by running `kubectl get pods` in another terminal.
 The returned results look similar to the following example:
     ```
     NAME                                      READY   STATUS     RESTARTS      AGE